StudySmarter books $15M for a global ‘personalized learning’ push – TechCrunch

 Another potential pitfall around UGC is quality.
 And, clearly, no student wants to waste their time revising from poor (or just plain wrong) revision notes.

-StudySmarter says it’s limiting that risk by tracking how learners engage with shared content on the platform — in order to create quality scores for UGC — monitoring factors like how often such stuff is used for learning; how often the students who study from it answer questions correctly; and by looking the average learning time for a particular flashcard or summary, etc.
+StudySmarter says it’s limiting that risk by tracking how learners engage with shared content on the platform — in order to create quality scores for UGC — monitoring factors like how often such stuff is used for learning; how often the students who study from it answer questions correctly; and by looking at the average learning time for a particular flashcard or summary, etc.

 “We combine this with an active feedback system from the students to assign each piece of content a dynamic quality score.
 The higher the score is, the more often it is shown to new users.
 If the score falls below a certain threshold, the content is removed and is only visible to the original creator,” he goes on, adding: “We track the quality of shared content on the creator level so users who consistently share low-quality content can be banned from sharing more content on the platform.”

 There are unlikely to be quality issues with verified educator/publisher content.
-But since it’s professional content, StudySmarter can’t expect to get it purely for free — so it says it “mostly” follows revenue-sharing agreements with these types of contributors.
+But because it’s professional content, StudySmarter can’t expect to get it purely for free — so it says it “mostly” follows revenue-sharing agreements with these types of contributors.

 It is also sharing data on learning trends and to help publishers reach relevant learners, as mentioned above.
 So the information it can provide education publishers about potential customers is probably the bigger carrot for pulling them in.

-“We are very happy to say that the vast majority of our content is not created or shared on StudySmarter for any financial incentive but rather because our platform and technology simply make the creation significantly easier,” says Khudir, adding: “We have not paid a single Euro to any user on StudySmarter to create content and do not intend to do so going forward.”
+“We are very happy to say that the vast majority of our content is not created or shared on StudySmarter for any financial incentive but rather because our platform and technology simply make the creation significantly easier,” says Khudir, adding: “We have not paid a single euro to any user on StudySmarter to create content and do not intend to do so going forward.”

-It’s still early days for monetization, which he says isn’t front of mind yet — with the team focused on building out the platform’s global reach — but he notes that the model allows for a number of b2b revenue streams, adding that they’ve been doing some early b2b monetization by working with employers and businesses to promote their graduate programs or to support recruitment drives.
+It’s still early days for monetization, which he says isn’t front of mind yet — with the team focused on building out the platform’s global reach — but he notes that the model allows for a number of B2B revenue streams, adding that they’ve been doing some early B2B monetization by working with employers and businesses to promote their graduate programs or to support recruitment drives.

-The new funding will be put towards product development and supporting the platform’s global expansion, per Khudir.
+The new funding will be put toward product development and supporting the platform’s global expansion, per Khudir.

 “We’ve run successful pilots in the U.K. and U.S. so they’re our primary focus to expand to by Q3 this year.
-In fact, following a test pilot in the U.K. in December, we became the number one education app within 24 hours (ahead of the likes of Duolingo, Quizlet, Kahoot, and Photomath), which bodes well!” he goes on.
+In fact, following a test pilot in the U.K. in December, we became the number one education app within 24 hours (ahead of the likes of Duolingo, Quizlet, Kahoot and Photomath), which bodes well!” he goes on.

 “Brazil, India and Indonesia are key targets for us due to a wider need for digital education.
 We’re also looking to launch in France, Nordics, Spain, Russia and many more countries.
 Due to the fact our platform is content-agnostic, and the technology that underpins it is universal, we’re able to scale effectively in multiple countries and languages.
 Within the next 12 months, we will be expanding to more than 12 countries and support millions of learners globally.”

-StudySmarter’s subject-agnostic, feature-packed, one-stop-shop platform approach sets it apart from what Khudir refers to as “single-feature apps”, i.e. which just help you learn one thing — be that Duolingo (only languages), or apps that focus on teaching a particular skill-set (like Photomath for maths equations, or dedicated learn-to-code apps/courses (and toys)).
+StudySmarter’s subject-agnostic, feature-packed, one-stop shop platform approach sets it apart from what Khudir refers to as “single-feature apps”, i.e. which just help you learn one thing — be that Duolingo (only languages), or apps that focus on teaching a particular skill-set (like Photomath for maths equations, or dedicated learn-to-code apps/courses (and toys).

 But where the process of learning is concerned, there are lots of ways of going about it, and no one that suits everyone (or every subject), so there’s undoubtedly room for (and value in) a variety of approaches (which may happily operate in parallel).
 So it seems a safe bet that broad-brush learning platforms aren’t going to replace specialized tools — or (indeed) vice versa.